tpwres/teczki-polskiego-wrestlingu/content/w/skull-evil.md

 ### PpW Ewenement (2022)

-Skull Evil made yet another apperance at polish wrestling scene, when he was invited to perform at PpW's show [Ledwo Legalne II](@/e/ppw/2022-05-21-ppw-ledwo-legalne-ii.md) in May 2022.
+Skull Evil made yet another apperance on the Polish wrestling scene when he was invited to perform at PpW's show [Ledwo Legalne II](@/e/ppw/2022-05-21-ppw-ledwo-legalne-ii.md) in May 2022.
 He fought against Asara, but got himself disqualified.

 ## In wrestling